datacarpentry/image-processing/episodes/09-connected-components.md

 The pixels on the diagonal (from `o`) are not reachable with a single jump, which is denoted by the `-`.
 The pixels reachable with a single jump form the __1-jump__ neighborhood.

-The second rule states that in a sequence of jumps, one may only jump in row and column direction once.
+The second rule states that in a sequence of jumps, one may only jump in row and column direction once -> they have to be _orthogonal_.
-An example of a sequence of jumps is shown below.
+An example of a sequence of orthogonal jumps is shown below.
 Starting from `o` the first jump goes along the row to the right.
 The second jump then goes along the column direction up.
 After this the sequence cannot be continued as a jump has been made in row and column direction.